§Creating a new application

 sbt.
 This documentation assumes the command is

-Note that the seed templates are already configured with CSRF and security headers filters, whereas the other projects are not specifically set up for security out of the box.
+Note that the seed templates are already configured with CSRF and security headers filters, whereas the other projects are not explicitly set up for security out of the box.

 §Play Java Seed